 Human Resources

 - Check that your coworkers are clear on the topic of Remote I-9s.
 HR receives questions about on how a department’s I-9 coordinator, and new employee, can initiate and complete an I-9 remotely, to ensure that it’s fully complete within three business days of the first day of employment.
-The ISC guide walks through what to do with the form and in Workday, but it is up to the department and the new employee to establish an “authorized representative” to complete page two of the form I-9: https://isc.uw.edu/user-guides/complete_form_i9_remote_hire/
+The ISC guide walks through what to do with the form and in Workday, but it is up to the department and the new employee to establish an “authorized representative” to complete page two of the form I-9: Visit this link.

 Office of Academic Personnel